JoepVanlier/JSFX/README.md

 # JSFX

- bundle of JSFX and scripts for reaper.
+This is a small bundle of JSFX and scripts for reaper.

 # Multi-channel spectral analyser with sonogram and time window
 I needed a plugin that I could keep open on one screen to monitor things.